joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 Another area of perpetual struggle for us was whether contracts are conditional or not.
 In many classical systems, you'd check contracts in debug builds, but not the fully optimized ones.
-For a long time, we had the same three levels for contracts that we did assertions meantioned earlier:
+For a long time, we had the same three levels for contracts that we did assertions mentioned earlier:

 * Weak, indicated by `Contract.Weak.*`, meaning debug-only.
 * Normal, indicated simply by `Contract.*`, leaving it as an implementation decision when to check them.